Find out how we're designing a city that will cope with rising sea levels, extreme weather events and earthquakes.

 While managing natural hazard risk is a moral responsibility, Hutt City Council is required to manage natural hazard risk under the Resource Management Act and the Greater Wellington Regional Policy Statement.

 The district has a number of faults and the Wellington Fault runs along the northwest side of the Hutt Valley.
-Earthquakes are unpredictable.
-Their effects include ground shaking, liquefaction, ground subsidence or sinking, fault rupture, landslides, and tsunamis.
+Earthquakes may include ground shaking, liquefaction, ground subsidence or sinking, fault rupture, landslides and tsunamis.
 All of these can cause major damage to buildings and infrastructure, and pose a significant threat to life.

 Extreme weather and flooding have been the key causes of property damage and disruption in Lower Hutt.
 Flooding can be caused by rivers and streams, storm water runoff, storm surge causing large waves and tides, and sea-level rise.